 If you are unsure about whether or not to send your child to school, please review the district guidelines.

-For more information about the flu, please see the New York State Department of Health flyer.
+For more information about the flu, please see the Centers for Disease Control and Prevention Flyer.

 If you have any questions, please contact your child’s school nurse.